 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Impairments Assets are assessed at each year-end as to whether there is any indication that an asset may be impaired.
-Where indications exist and any possible differences are estimated to be material, the recoverable amount of the asset is estimated and, where this is less than the carrying amount of the asset, an impairment loss is recognised for the shortfall. at each year-end as to whether there is any indication that an asset may be impaired.
-Valuations are made inline with the CIPFA Code of Practice guidance reliance on expert.
+Impairments • at each year-end as to whether there is any indication that an Use the external valuer (RICS qualified) from Place Partnership Limited.
+Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert.
 No Non adjusting events - events after the balance sheet date The Authority follows the requirements of the CIPFA Code of Practice.
-The Treasurer is notified by the Chief Accountant. considered on This would be considered on individual circumstances.
+The Treasurer is notified by the Chief Accountant.
+This would be considered on individual Circumstances.
+This would be considered on individual circumstances.
 No